NoelOConnell/NoelOConnell.github.io/_posts/2016-03-05-nativescript-using-margin-on-item-template.md

 ### The solution

-After spending sometime scratching my head and trying various solutions I found a fix.
-By wrapping my grid-layout with a stack-layout margin took effect.
+After spending some time scratching my head and trying various solutions I found a fix.
+By wrapping my grid-layout with a stack-layout, margin took effect.
 It seems as though margin will not work if it's being applied to the first element after list-view.itemTemplate.

 {% highlight XML %}